Hong Kong Ministry

 What to Expect Each Night of EBS

 - Start and End Times for EBS are dependent upon Daylight Savings, which impacts us a couple of times during the program.
-Here are the details for the entire 16-week period.
+Here are the details:

 - Volunteers will receive group assignments each week, which will include a letter and number designation.
 Additionally, there will be a list of call-in links on Zoom for each group letter.
 For instance, if a volunteer is scheduled to lead group D4, he/she would click on the link for Group D from the assignment email.
 This ensures that the right leaders are on the right calls, as there will be 10 different Zoom large groups happening at the same time.